 Having a patent application on file is important to protect your rights and your business.
+Do not let someone else obtain a patent on your invention.
 Without a patent application on file in the Patent Office, your invention could be lost.
 The United States Patent Laws may not protect you against an independent inventor who independently comes up with your invention, or a disclosure of your invention could legally bar you from the rewards of your invention.
 Let me assist you in securing your intellectual property rights.

-When it comes to finding the right patent attorney for you, do you select an experienced patent attorney or a patent attorney with little or no experience?
-The general rule of thumb in just about everything we do in life is to choose the person who has experience.
-Yet, it makes one wonder if that should always be the case especially when selecting a patent attorney.
-Is there merit in selecting the patent attorney with little or no experience?
+When it comes to finding the right patent attorney for you, do you choose an experienced patent attorney or a patent attorney with little or no experience?
+The general rule of thumb in just about everything we do in life says to opt for the person who has experience.
+Yet, it makes one wonder if that should always be the case especially when choosing a patent attorney.
+Is there merit in choosing the patent attorney with little or no experience?
 After all, going with inexperience may have a few benefits, and at one time, even the most experienced patent attorney was inexperienced!

 Everyone has to get their start somewhere, right?
-But should you roll the dice and take the chance with your patent application on hiring a patent lawyer will little to no experience?
-Some people might like the idea of helping a patent attorney by letting the patent lawyer get some experience on their patent application.
-Others try to go with a patent lawyer that has the most experience possible.
+But should you roll the dice and take the chance on hiring a patent attorney will little to no experience?
+Some people might like the idea of helping a patent attorney by letting them get some experience on their patent.
+Others try to go with a patent attorney that has the most experience possible.
 So which is better?
-Take a closer look at the pros and cons before making a final determination in choosing your patent lawyer!
+Take a closer look at the pros and cons before making a final determination!

-There may be some obvious things that come to mind when comparing a patent attorney’s experience, versus lack of experience in a patent attorney.
+There may be some obvious things that come to mind when comparing a patent attorney's experience, versus lack of experience.
 Just about everything you read will tell you to go with the patent attorney that is experienced.
-But let’s take it a step further and break down the pros and cons of this, so you can learn more about how to find the right patent attorney for you.
-When choosing the right patent attorney for you, it is important to consider all aspects, and experience in the patent law and patent office is one of them.
+But let's take it a step further and break down the pros and cons of this, so you can learn more about how to find the right patent attorney for you.
+When choosing the right patent attorney for you, it is important to consider all aspects, and experience is one of them.

 Pros/Cons of Working with an Experienced Patent Attorney: